Welcome to your learning induction

-Another important thing for you to know is that Adult Skills and Community Learning at Wellington House is a member of the Barnsley Safe Places scheme.
-This means that you can come here and get help if you are feeling unsafe while out and about.
+Another crucial thing for you to know is that Adult Skills and Community Learning at Wellington House is a member of the Barnsley Safe Places scheme.
+This means that you can come here and get help if you're feeling unsafe while out and about.

-Also, if you want to talk to us about a hate crime, we can support you to report this to the police.
+Also, if you want to talk to us about a hate crime, we can help you to report this to the police.

 You'll see posters and information containing contact details if you want to speak to anyone at any point during your learning with us.

-Thank you for reading this information and please don't hesitate to get in touch.
+Thank you for reading this and please don't hesitate to get in touch.